As a California contractor, one of the hardest parts of being a contractor is growing your business.

 Track Your Efforts And Iterate

-At the end of the day you have no idea how your efforts are doing if you don’t track your data and record the results of your marketing efforts.
+At the end of the day, you have no idea how your efforts are going if you don’t track your data and record the results of your marketing efforts.

 Use tools like Google Analytics to monitor your website traffic, social media insights to track engagement, and customer feedback – in the form of customer surveys after a completed job – to gauge satisfaction.
 According to a report by HubSpot, companies that track their inbound marketing see a 12% increase in conversion rates, really underlining the importance of seeing how your work is doing.